Wariʼ: Warfare

 Today, the Wariʼ are peaceful, but before pacification they warred with neighboring tribes.
 Their most notable victories occurred over the Karipuna, a Tupi ethnicity, and the Uru-Eu-Wau-Wau.
 With contact with the Brazilian government in the 20th century, the focus of their warfare shifted and they lost contact with the old wijam (enemy).

 The Wariʼ consider enemies as "former Wariʼ" who have distanced themselves to the point of severing cultural exchanges.
 In spite of that, a Wariʼ warrior did not distinguish between an enemy and an animal, and thus felt no need to be merciful or gracious to an enemy any more than he would to an animal.

 Once fighting was over, Wariʼ warriors would bring home the bodies of the fallen enemies whenever possible.
 Those bodies would be served to the women and younger men who had stayed home in order to strengthen the group.
 Children were prohibited from eating dead enemies.

 The battle warriors retreated to the men's house, where they stayed in quarantine.
 During this period they moved around as little as possible, staying in their hammocks for most of the day and drinking only chicha.
 The purpose was to "keep the enemy's blood within the warrior's body", thus giving him strength.
 Sex was prohibited, as they thought the blood of the enemy would "turn into semen" and thus allow the enemy's strength to be passed on to the tribesmen's children.
 The warrior was not allowed to partake of the fallen enemies, because it was believed that he had kept the enemy's blood within himself, and such an act would be self-cannibalism, resulting in his death.
 The quarantine ended when the women refused to continue preparing the chicha.

 Pacification

-Pacification in this context is between the Wari' people and the rest of the connected world.
-It is important to note that the Wari' did not ask for this 'pacification'.
-There are many perspectives on whether or not pacification of indigenous peoples is moral; therefore, it is important to define the distinction between pacification (peace) and a civilizing mission (assimilation/missionaries).

 Prior to pacification attempts, interaction with the Wari' was extremely minimal.
 Starting in the 1950s, rubber tappers sought Wari' land for rubber trees.
 These rubber tappers resorted to exterminating Wari' villages and their people.
 As a result, the Serviço de Proteção ao Índio (SPI) began to attempt contacting the Wari' people.

 Disease outbreaks and war over land from outsiders caused the population of the Wari' to reduce by nearly 50%.
 At the time, the Wari' had just begun to relocate themselves due to extreme rubber tree farming.

 As a result, the Wari' turned to the Serviço de Proteção ao Índio and missionaries for assistance.
 The Serviço de Proteção ao Índio intentionally set up posts in order to meet and assist the Wari'.
 Due to the aforementioned disease outbreaks and rubber tappers, the Wari' eventually settled near these posts.